project-chip/connectedhomeip/docs/guides/nrfconnect_examples_cli.md

 The nRF Connect examples let you use several Matter-specific CLI commands.

-These commands are not included in the default Zephyr CLI, you need to set the `CONFIG_CHIP_LIB_SHELL=y` Kconfig option in the `prj.conf` file of the given example to enable them.
+These commands are not included in the default Zephyr CLI, set the `CONFIG_CHIP_LIB_SHELL=y` Kconfig option in the `prj.conf` file of the given example to enable them.